Emily-Jiang/tx-more-lab/module1/README.md

 # Deploying the ModResorts application

-This section guides you through deploying a Jakarta EE application to the Liberty cluster managed by WebSphere Application Server using MoRE.
+This section guides you through deploying a Jakarta EE 10 application, running on Java 17, to a Liberty cluster managed by WebSphere Application Server using MoRE.

 As with earlier tasks, you can choose to use either the graphical administrative console or a scripting-based approach.

 ## About the ModResorts application